EducationalWave

 Terraces act as barriers, capturing sediments and organic matter, which can improve soil fertility over time.
 The design of terraces encourages the formation of microclimates, facilitating better moisture retention and reducing the impact of heavy rains.
 Consequently, this method not only safeguards the soil but also contributes to sustained agricultural productivity.

-Related Pros and Cons of Children and Technology
+Related Pros and Cons of Teacher Unions

 Moreover, the implementation of terrace farming can lead to increased biodiversity in agricultural systems.
 By preventing soil erosion, farmers can maintain various crop species and support healthier ecosystems, which in turn can lead to enhanced pest control and pollination.